lgloege/YAML-CV/README.md

 + ```cv.pdf``` = pdf compiled used pdflatex
 + ```makefile``` = makefile to do all the compiling

-CV is  up to date as of December 2017
+CV is  up to date as of April 2018

 # To do